nesi/agdr-validator/README.md

 example2:
 `agdrvalidator -t -p AGDR00051 -s test/data/AGDR_Metadata_Venenivibrio.xlsx -v`
-- as well as being validated, TSV files will be created for the program TAONGA and project AGDR00051
+- as well as being validated, TSV files will be created for the program NZ and project AGDR00051

 ```
 $ agdrvalidator --help